 If approved, gepotidacin would offer a novel, oral treatment for gonorrhea, with a safety profile consistent with prior studies and mostly mild-to-moderate gastrointestinal side effects.

-The primary efficacy endpoint was defined as eradication of gonorrhea at test-of-cure (days 4–8).
+The primary efficacy end point was defined as eradication of gonorrhea at test of cure (days 4-8).
 The noninferiority margin was prespecified at –10%.
-The primary outcome was assessed in the microbiological intention-to-treat (micro-ITT) population, all participants randomly allocated to a study treatment who received at least 1 dose of their treatment and had confirmed ceftriaxone-susceptible N gonorrhoeae isolated from the baseline culture of their urogenital specimen, the authors explained.2
+The primary outcome was assessed in the microbiological intention-to-treat population, with all participants randomly allocated to a study treatment who received at least 1 dose of their treatment and had confirmed ceftriaxone-susceptible N gonorrhoeae isolated from the baseline culture of their urogenital specimen, the authors explained.2

 Other Approvals

 This is the second major indication filed in the US for gepotidacin.
-The antibiotic was FDA approved back in March for uncomplicated urinary tract infections (uUTI).3 A review of regulatory submissions for the uUTI indication is also ongoing in the UK and Australia.1
+The antibiotic was FDA approved back in March for uncomplicated urinary tract infections (uUTIs).3 A review of regulatory submissions for the uUTI indication is also ongoing in the United Kingdom and Australia.1

 Learn more: Deciphering When to Use New Novel Agents in Clinical Practice